Frequently Asked Private Security Questions

 What is a security guard sub-activity?

-A security guard comprises of five sub activities:
+A security guard comprises of six sub activities:

 You are eligible to hold one or more of the sub activities as long as you complete and advise Licensing & Regulation Division of all relevant training courses.